-Area A. Upper Boom Insulation, provides an insulating area between area D and earth ground when in properly maintained condition.
+Area A. Upper Boom Insulation, provides an insulating area between area D and earth ground when clean, in a properly maintained condition.

-Area B. Lower Boom Insert, provides an insulating area between area C and area E when in properly maintained condition.
+Area B. Lower Boom Insert, provides an insulating area between area C and the vehicle when in properly maintained condition.

 Area C. Elbow, does not provide insulation.
 This area contains conductive materials such as cylinders, pins, boom structure, and other metal components.
 The operator shall not allow any portion of this area to come in contact with an energized phase, ground conductor, or grounded objects.
 Proper protective devices shall be used on all conductors.
-Any contact with a ground and phase line or between two-phase conductors will create a hazard.
+Any contact with a phase line, a ground and phase line or between two-phase conductors will create a hazard.

 Area D. Boom Tip, does not provide insulation.
 This area contains conductive materials such as control levers, un-insulated platform(s), platform support shaft, boom-tip structure and other metal components.
 These objects must be considered connected.
 The operator shall not allow any portion of this area to come in contact with an energized phase, ground conductor or grounded objects.
 Proper protective devices shall be used on all conductors.
 The operator shall not make contact with any portion of this area when working on or near an energized phase, ground or grounded objects, unless wearing proper protective clothing such as rubber gloves and sleeves rated at the voltage of the lines.
-Any contact with a phase line, a ground and phase or between two-phase conductors will create a hazard.
-Accidental contact of any portion of area D to an energized conductor will energize the entire area D.
+Any contact with a ground and phase or between two-phase conductors will create a hazard.
+Accidental contact of any portion of area D to an energized conductor will energize the entire area D. The jib and winch rope will be conductive if wet or dirty.